IrvingZha0/lab-bcos/docs/AMOP.md

 ```

 ## How to use SDK
-The messages sending and receiving by AMOP is based on TOPIC pattern.
-A topic had been created and subscribed by server.
-Once client sends message to the topic, the server can get it.
+The sending and receiving is based on publish-subscribe pattern.
+The server creates the topic and subscribes to it.
+Clients connect to the topic and can send message to the server.

-Multiple topic is supported in a block chain.
+Multiple topics are supported in a block chain.
 There is no limitation for the number of servers and clients.
-The message will be sent to one of the servers randomly if there are multiple servers subscribe the same topic.
+If multiple servers are subscribing to the same topic, only the first available server will receive the message.

 Server-side example: